-With the help of solutions that provide personalized, guided training walk-throughs, different employees can access interactive guidance directly within the user interface, no matter what part of the app they are using, where geographically they are accessing the app, what time they are using the app, or what their job responsibility is.
+With the help of solutions that provide personalized, interactive walkthroughs, different employees can access interactive guidance directly within the user interface, no matter what part of the app they are using, where geographically they are accessing the app, what time they are using the app, or what their job responsibility is.

 4. Provide learners with content in their preferred formats

 When it comes to consuming large amounts of new information, learners also often have strong preferences for how they like to consume new content.
 Some learners prefer videos and SlideShare, while others may prefer In-App Easy Flows.